The charity is overseen by a board of eleven trustees, whose diverse range of experience and research interests can be found below.

 Professor David Evans

-David is a Research Professor in the Faculty of Social Sciences at the University of Sheffield.
+David is a Professor of Material Culture, Markets and Consumption at the University of Bristol.
 His research focuses on the role of material and cultural practices in processes of economic organisation.
 He is committed to interdisciplinary ways of working on issues related to food, environmental sustainability, and consumption.
 As a trustee, David is particularly interests in supporting Early Career Researchers and internationalisation activities.